MicrosoftDocs/bot-docs/articles/bot-framework-design-overview.md

 ---
 # Introduction to bot design

-## Overview

 The Bot Framework enables developers to create compelling bot experiences that solve a variety of business problems.
-Designing a bot's UI/UX and planning its features and functionality requires a perspective that's significantly different from that of web development or app development.
-By familiarizing yourself with the content in this section, you'll be equipped to design a bot that aligns with best practices and capitalizes on lessons learned thus far in this relatively new arena.
+By learning the concepts described in this section, you'll be equipped to design a bot that aligns with best practices and capitalizes on lessons learned thus far in this relatively new arena.

 ##<a id="design-guidance"></a> Designing a bot